matrix-org/coap-proxy/README.md

 ## Introduction

-coap-proxy is a **proof of concept experiment** for converting normal Matrix HTTPS+JSON traffic into an ultra-low-bandwidth CoAP+CBOR+Deflate+Noise+UDP network transport.
+coap-proxy is a **proof of concept experiment** for converting normal Matrix HTTPS+JSON traffic into an ultra-low-bandwidth CoAP+CBOR+Flate+Noise+UDP network transport.
 The resulting transport typically uses 35x-70x less bandwidth than HTTPS+JSON, and attempts to fit typical Matrix transactions into a single roundtrip on a 100bps network link.